 The Ethics of Prostitution

 Prostitution is often described as the oldest profession.
 Not surprisingly, the ethics of prostitution have often been debated.
 In general, most people claim that it is morally unacceptable.
 Yet, like all such practices, it continues to thrive-as recent headlines will attest.
-For example, the young woman pictured below was catapulted from obscurity to infamy for being the prostitute “visited” by formed NY Governor Spitzer.

 However, as a philosopher, what interests me is not the last media frenzy about prostitution, but the ethics of the practice itself.
 Rather than take the usual approach of simply asserting it is immoral, I will consider the various plausible reasons as to why it should be considered immoral and also argue that, under certain conditions, it can be just as morally acceptable as other forms of work.

 One reason often given as to why prostitution is immoral is that it tends to involve coercion.
 In most cases, people do not freely decide to become prostitutes.
 In some cases, they are driven to the profession by desperation and a lack of other opportunities for employment.
 In other cases, they are forced into prostitution by others.
 In some cases, people are enslaved and forced to be prostitutes.
 For those who are unaware of this fact, slavery (both relating to prostitution and other forms) is alive and well around the world today.